'Crazy evil act': Reginald Robert Ozanne jailed after brutal slaying of miniature horse

 Chester Dextar, a friend and supporter of Star's owner Mandy Mayhem-Bullock who drove from Christchurch to be outside court, said he was there to help make sure nobody would forget what happened to what was a beautiful horse.

-He felt New Zealand was "absolutely disgusted" by the crime and the 20 people who were outside court were "just a fraction of the people who loved and cared for that pony".
+He felt New Zealand was "absolutely disgusted" by the crime and the 20 people who were outside the court were "just a fraction of the people who loved and cared for that pony".

 Despite a previous order to keep the man's identity under wraps, which was lifted when he pleaded guilty in March, Ozanne was been widely known by the community after he spoke to the Otago Daily Times before he was charged.